CodDeity/Flip-Translator/README.md

 # Flip Translator

-an Open-Source translator for windows with multiple api for providing accurate word translation
+An Open-Source translator for windows with multiple api for providing accurate word translation

 ## Features